LibertyDSNP/spec/pages/Graph/Overview.md

 ## Replay Attacks

-[Replay attacks](https://en.wikipedia.org/wiki/Replay_attack) are prevented by ensuring that each graph change event is identifiably unique.
+Clients must ignore any GraphChange event that comes after another event with the same signature.
+This avoids [Replay attacks](https://en.wikipedia.org/wiki/Replay_attack)
-To allow for uniqueness, each graph change event has a timestamp.
+Each graph change event has a timestamp that allows for differing signatures.
 This timestamp is represented as microseconds since Unix epoch.
-It allows a user to detect whether they have seen an event before and can therefore ignore duplicate events thus thwarting the threat of replay attacks.
-The timestamp also allows a user to redo actions in a way that is valid.

 For example:
 1. Bob "follows" Charlie and then "unfollows" him then "follows" him again.
     - If the `GraphChange` event has no timestamp, the second follow event would have to be ignored when reading the graph.
-      It would appear as a duplicate of the first and therefore a potential replay attack.
+      It would appear to have the same signature as the first event and therefore be a duplicate, and a potential replay attack.
-    - With a timestamp, the second follow event would have a unique hash and could therefore be interpreted as a valid event.
+    - With a timestamp, the second follow event would have a unique signature and could therefore be interpreted as a valid event.